 Dear Graduate Student,

-Depending on the program you are entering, your next two to six years will be some of the most rewarding years of your life.
-You will work hard, but unlike undergraduate programs, you will be self-driven to pursue your own academic passion.
-Everyone needs a break, and in this regard, you will enjoy one of the best states for recreation (both outdoor and indoor) in the country.
+Depending on the program you are entering, your next two to six years would be some of the most rewarding years of your life.
+You will be expected to work hard, but you will also have chances to “play” in one of the best states for indoor and outdoor recreation in the country.
 I hope you can take advantage of these opportunities, even as you work diligently on your studies.

 On behalf of the Graduate School office and staff, I again welcome you to the University of Colorado Denver|Anschutz Medical Campus for your graduate studies.
 Please let us know if we can be of assistance to you in any way.